Written by: Francesco Vincenzo Iacono

 TCS: What advice do you have for new tribute bands trying to get established?

 JT: Do something different.
 Do something unique.
 The tribute market is completely saturated right now.
 Seemingly every band has a tribute.
 Therefore, you must do something that will get people talking.
 You can’t do the same set as other tribute acts and expect it to succeed.

 TCS: What’s the future look like for the Magical Mystery Doors tribute band?

 JT: The future looks bright.
 There is a lot of excitement surrounding this band now.
 We feel like we’re ready to “Break On Through (To The Other Side).”

 To stay connected, please join us on the following:

-About Frank Iacono
+About Francesco Vincenzo Iacono

-Frank has a BA degree in English/Communications and Marketing from Cabrini College, and he received his Webmaster Certification from Penn State Great Valley.
+Francesco earned a BA degree in English/Communications and Marketing from Cabrini College, and he also received a Webmaster Certification from Penn State Great Valley.